insight/insight-for-js/README.md

 **Status: dev**

-Insight is an intelligence system used to gather and aggregate internal information from a running application.
+Insight is an intelligence system used to gather, aggregate and display internal information from a running application.
 The data is encoded in a language agnostic JSON-based object graph that can be transmitted and rendered by developer tools such as integrated development environments, monitoring services and debugging inspectors.